Myanmar & Thailand: Exploring Nature & Spirit

 - From our remote ecolodge perched on volcanic slopes, look for rare wild langurs – leaf monkeys – in Popa Mountain National Park

-- Snorkel over pristine coral reefs in the far-flung Mergui Archipelago, where we'll also observe Burmese macaques, one of the world's only tool-using primates
+- Snorkel over coral reefs in the far-flung Mergui Archipelago, where we'll also search for Burmese macaques, one of the world's only tool-using primates

 - Discover Thailand’s Khao Sok National Park, where prolific wildlife inhabits the world's oldest rain forest amid spectacular karst mountains